 - Beat in the eggs, one at a time, followed by the soured cream.
 Don't worry if the mixture splits (curdles) - once the flour is mixed in it will come back together.

-- Mix the flour, baking powder and ground ginger together and sieve into the bowl, then fold through using a large metal spoon.
+- Mix the flour, baking powder, ground ginger and nutmeg together and sieve into the bowl, then fold through using a large metal spoon.

 - Finely dice the stem ginger, reserve 15g for the top and fold the rest through the cake batter.